Jerusalem: The Emanation of the Giant Albion

-Jerusalem, subtitled The Emanation of the Giant Albion (1804–1820, with additions made even later), is a prophetic book by English poet William Blake.
+Jerusalem: The Emanation of the Giant Albion (1804–1820, with additions made even later) is a prophetic book by English poet William Blake.
 Jerusalem is the last, longest and greatest in scope of Blake's works.
 Etched in handwriting, accompanied by small sketches, marginal figures and huge full-plate illustrations, it has been described as "visionary theatre".
 The poet himself believed it was his masterpiece and it has been said that "of all Blake's illuminated epics, this is by far the most public and accessible".
 Nonetheless, only six copies were printed in Blake's lifetime and the book, like all of Blake's prophetic works, was all but ignored by his contemporaries.

 The lyric to the famous hymn Jerusalem (text also by Blake, with music by Sir Hubert Parry) is not connected to this poem.
 It is in fact taken from the preface to another of Blake's "prophetic books", Milton.